ocni-dtu/livestock-blog/install.md

 To enable high speed computation, Livestock have been made so it can run its computations on remote machines.
 If you have a Ubuntu setup somewhere you can use that to direct your SSH connection at.
 If not you need to install Bash for Windows.
 It is pretty easy just follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+TO SET UP SSH INTO YOUR LINUX SUBSYSTEM (for multiple user connections):

+sudo apt-get remove openssh-server sudo apt-get install openssh-server sudo nano /etc/ssh/sshd_config and set:
+- PermitRootLogin no
+- Then add a line beneath it that says: AllowUsers big (or whatever your username is for the linux subsystem)
+- PasswordAuthentication yes
+- UsePrivilegeSeparation no
+- PubkeyAuthentication no
+- RSAAuthentication no
+sudo service ssh --full-restart
+Connect to your Linux subsystem from Windows using a ssh client like PuTTY.

+In some cases you have to modify Windows Firewall settings and add a new Rule for allowing incoming connections on Port 22.

 **Install Miniconda**

 To install Miniconda on your Ubuntu distribution, Bash or real, do the following: